Below is a list of common microscope terms and glossary definitions.

 Fluorescence Microscope: is a light microscope, either upright or inverted w/ external light source and power supply, also called Epi-Fluoresence.
 Fluorescence Microscopes are equipped to examine organic or inorganic material that fluoresces under ultraviolet light.
 Based on the principle that fluorescent materials emit visible light when they are irradiated with ultraviolet rays or with violet-blue visible rays.
 Fluorescent stains (one commonly known as Dapi) are used with the material in order to facilitate the fluorescence process.
 Uses a much higher intensity light to illuminate the sample.
 This light excites fluorescence species in the sample, which then emit light of a longer wavelength.
 The most common type of fluorescence illumination uses mercury bulbs w/ power supply......earlier versions were xenon or halogen bulbs.
 The newer versions use metal halide or LED Fluorescence Illumination.

-Fiber Optic Illumination: Bright intense light (utilizes fiber optic technology) with power supply available with single or bifricated cables.
-Free standing or attaches to stereo head called Fiber Optic Ring Illuminator.
+Fiber Optic Illumination: Bright intense light (utilizes fiber optic technology) with power supply available with single or bifurcated cables.
+Freestanding or attaches to the stereo head called Fiber Optic Ring Illuminator.

 Fluorescent: A whitish light source based on a gas discharge process.
-Primary benefit is the amount of heat generated by the illuminator is severely reduced from a traditional tungsten filament light.
+The primary benefit is the amount of heat generated by the illuminator is severely reduced from a traditional tungsten filament light.